 Most MSPs have little formal training in human resources.
-Nonetheless, running an efficient HR operation is critical for all but the smallest of MSP businesses.
+Nonetheless, running an efficient MSP HR operation is critical for all but the smallest of MSP businesses.
 Unless you’re a one-person MSP working for yourself, then you have employees, which means that you need an HR operation to hire and manage them.
-With that need in mind, this article provides an overview of HR for MSPs.
+With that need in mind, this article provides an overview of MSP HR basics.

-The best time to start HR planning for an MSP business is before your business becomes large enough that it actually needs HR.
+The best time to start MSP HR planning is before your business becomes large enough that it actually needs HR.
 Your goal, then, should be to think about your HR requirements and strategies before you begin hiring your first employee.

 Questions to consider include:

 - Will you outsource HR?
 Some MSPs outsource hiring and employee management to dedicated HR firms.
 This is always an option; however, as a general rule, keeping HR in-house will give you more control and makes sense for smaller MSPs, provided you have the time to oversee HR operations yourself, and are willing to acquire the necessary expertise.

 - Which employees do you need?
 MSP HR operations should be tailored to the types of employees you will hire.
 Determine what the job duties of your future employees will be.
 Will they be technical roles, or less technical ones, like sales?
 You’ll need this information before you can start processes like hiring.

 - How will you run HR operations?
 Which platforms will you use to advertise jobs, manage payroll and perform other HR tasks?
 Explore the options ahead of time, so that you are well informed when it comes time to set up your MSP HR “software stack.”

 Further reading Hiring New Employees: 6 Essentials Steps for MSPs